awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 # Using the Elastic Beanstalk Python platform<a name="create-deploy-python-container"></a>

+**Important**
+Amazon Linux 2 platform versions are fundamentally different than Amazon Linux AMI platform versions \(preceding Amazon Linux 2\)\.
+These different platform generations are incompatible in several ways\.
+If you are migrating to an Amazon Linux 2 platform version, be sure to read the information in [Migrating your Elastic Beanstalk Linux application to Amazon Linux 2](using-features.migration-al.md)\.

 The AWS Elastic Beanstalk Python platform is a set of [platform versions](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.python) for Python web applications that can run behind a proxy server with WSGI\.
 Each platform branch corresponds to a version of Python, such as Python 3\.4\.

 Starting with Amazon Linux 2 platform branches, Elastic Beanstalk provides [Gunicorn](https://gunicorn.org/) as the default WSGI server\.